Edit in GitHubLog an issue

 Custom Firefly Models

-The new experience let you select Custom Firefly Models, in addition to the standard generation model.
+The new experience let you select fine-tuned Firefly Models, in addition to the standard generation model.
 This allows enterprise users to tailor the generated images to their unique brand or project requirements.

 Custom Firefly Models